Voxmelt

 Every dictation app.
 One honest table.

 Cloud tools upload your voice and meter your usage.
 Legacy tools cost hundreds up front.
-Voxmelt runs the whole pipeline, speech to text to AI cleanup to voiceover, on the NVIDIA GPU you already own.
+Voxmelt runs the whole pipeline, speech to text to AI cleanup to voiceover, on the hardware you already own - voice on the CPU, AI on the GPU.
 Here is how that stacks up against Wispr Flow, Superwhisper, Otter AI, and Dragon.

 head to head